Palak921/-Corona_Concious/README.md

 # -Corona_Concious
-Your shield for a safer you , safer your loved ones and a the safer India
+Your shield for a safer you , safer your loved ones and the safer India